ellmetha/django-machina/README.rst

 existing Django applications.
 It is not a standalone forum solution.

 Django-machina was built with customization and extensibility in mind: each single functionality of the application can be customized or overriden to accommodate with your needs.
-In fact, django-machina uses the same techniques as those introduced by the famous django-oscar_ e-commerce framework to allow powerfull customizations.

 .. _django-oscar: https://github.com/django-oscar/django-oscar